Logs on Webscale

 - Logs for all services that make up the operating system

-Webscale may also install the AWS CloudWatch agent.
+In some environments, Webscale may alternatively install the AWS CloudWatch agent.
 This agent sends important logs to AWS CloudWatch, a monitoring and log aggregation service provided by AWS.
-Not all logs are pushed to CloudWatch, but logs such as the webserver error/access logs, security event logs, and audit logs will be available through CloudWatch.
+Not all logs are pushed to CloudWatch, but logs such as the web server error/access logs, security event logs, and audit logs will be available through CloudWatch.
 If you are running Magento, Webscale can configure the Magento logs to also be sent to CloudWatch.
 If you are running a different application, you can work with Webscale to determine which logs must be kept for compliance purposes.

 How long are my logs retained?

 Log retention depends on the Webscale plan you are subscribed to, and any specific log retention periods you are contracted for.
 Typically, Cloudwatch logs and traffic viewer logs are retained for at least 30 days by Webscale.
 It is possible to request extended log retention for up to 1 year for audit or compliance purposes.
 When extended log retention is enabled, the logs may be stored in storage services (such as S3 or Glacier on AWS).

 If I need to see or obtain copies of a specific log file, how would I go about this?

 Traffic viewer logs are available to download from the Webscale control panel for administrators of the account.
 If you are not sure where to find the log, the best thing would be to send in a support request.